-(a) Provide typical dynamic loads and cycles per year that the mount is expected to experience while in-service (see 3.4.7).
-Note: It is recommended that a profile containing the dynamic mount load and duration of expected yearly sea states be considered.

-(b) If necessary, specify the vibration endurance test method along with any modifications, such as frequency, number of cycles, or mount deflection (see 3.4.7.1 and 4.4.2.7.1).

-(c) Provide the maximum amplification or transmissibility at resonance permitted during the vibration resonance test (see 3.4.7.1.a).

-(d) If necessary, provide a sketch of the test configuration including number of mounts for the vibration resonance test (see 3.4.7.1.a, 4.2.2.5, and 4.4.2.7.1.1).
-If necessary, specify particular mounts to be provided for testing in accordance with first article test suite five in lieu of all mounts (see 4.2.2.5).

-(e) For the ship motion endurance test, provide a sketch of the mount and a table summarizing the orthogonal dynamic load components along the normal (F_N) and each transverse (F{T1} , F{T2}) axis, in conjunction with the cyclical period and number of cycles for each test-case (see 3.4.7.2, 4.4.2.7.2, 4.4.2.7.2.1, 4.4.2.7.2.2, and 6.6).

-(f) If necessary, for the ship motion endurance test specify loading Method - A or Method - B, along with any modifications to the procedure, or specify another NAVSEA-approved test procedure (see 3.4.7.2).

-(g) If necessary, specify the maximum mount deflection in a particular direction due to loads associated with the ship motion endurance test (see 3.4.7.2).
-If contact with a shipboard captive feature is expected for the test conditions, specify the maximum mount deflection permitted along each orthogonal axis by the shipboard captive feature (see 3.4.7.2, 4.4.2.7.2.1, and 6.7).
+- (a) Provide typical dynamic loads and cycles per year that the mount is expected to experience while in-service (see 3.4.7 and 6.5). - (b) If necessary, specify the vibration endurance test method along with any modifications, such as frequency, number of cycles, or mount deflection (see 3.4.7.1 and 4.4.2.7.1). - (c) Provide the maximum amplification or transmissibility at resonance permitted during the vibration resonance test (see 3.4.7.1.a). - (d) Specify if mounts are to be tested with supported equipment or with dummy mass simulating equipment.
+Provide a sketch of the test configuration including number of mounts for the vibration resonance test (see 3.4.7.1.a, 4.2.2.5, and 4.4.2.7.1.1).
+Specify particular mounts for the vibration endurance test to be provided for initial and subsequent testing in accordance with first article test suite five in lieu of all mounts (see 4.2.2.5). - (e) For the ship motion endurance test, provide a sketch of the mount and a table summarizing the static and orthogonal dynamic load components along the normal (F_N) and each transverse (F{T1}, F{T2}) axis, in conjunction with the cyclical period and number of cycles for each test case (see 3.4.7.2, 4.4.2.7.2, 4.4.2.7.2.1, and 6.5). - (f) If necessary, for the ship motion endurance test, specify an alternate loading method and NAVSEA-approved procedure (see 3.4.7.2 and 4.4.2.7.2).
+Example: Specify an equivalent test using two-axis loading. - (g) If necessary, specify the maximum mount deflection in a particular direction due to loads associated with the ship motion endurance test (see 3.4.7.2).
+If contact with a shipboard captive feature is expected for the test conditions, specify the maximum mount deflection permitted along each orthogonal axis by the shipboard captive feature (see 3.4.7.2, 4.4.2.7.2.1, and 6.6).